HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 ![Comparing the UTXO and Account-based Transaction Model](/assets/post_files/technology/expert/4.1-utxo-vs-account/TODO-comparison-utxo-account.jpg)

 gas fee refund. in eth overestimated, not consumed gas refunded.

+### Other

+one difference is that UTXO allows for different on-chain metrics through chain analysis. if this is a positive or negative is up for everyone to decide.

+Examples include the [Spent Output Profit Ratio (SOPR)](https://academy.glassnode.com/indicators/sopr/sopr-spent-output-profit-ratio) and [Coin Days Destroyed (CDD)](https://academy.glassnode.com/indicators/coin-days-destroyed/cdd-coin-days-destroyed).

+On the other hand other on-chain metrics available in account model.
+(Really? which ones? so far made up claim)

 ### Hybrid Systems